 Who’s winning each group

-Results show the strengths and weaknesses of each Democratic candidate, according to a survey of voters as they exited randomly selected precincts across the state.
+The Post is analyzing the level of support in exit polling for the top four Democratic candidates in national polls and calculating the median support among a voting group across states where exit polling is available.
+Results show the strengths and weaknesses of each Democratic candidate, according to a survey of voters as they exited randomly selected voting sites.

 Each candidate’s five most and least supportive groups

-About half of voters decided in the last few days
+Share of support among voters who decided in the last few days in Super Tuesday states

-These are results from a survey of 2,935 voters as they exited randomly selected voting sites in New Hampshire on Feb.
-11. The poll was conducted by Edison Media Research for the National Election Pool, The Washington Post and other media organizations.
+Exit polls are results from a survey of voters as they entered randomly selected voting sites in Alabama, California, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Vermont and Virginia on primary day, March 3.
+Colorado results are based on a phone survey of early voters; polls in California, North Carolina, Tennessee and Texas include phone interviews with early voters.
+The poll was conducted by Edison Media Research for the National Election Pool, The Washington Post and other media organizations.
 Results for typical characteristics have a margin of sampling error of plus or minus four percentage points.
-Data as of 4 p.m.
-Wednesday.